-- The

-3D Modeling module is still open.

-3 Viewports are open.

-- 1 Click within the viewport with the plan view (the one on the right) to select this viewport.

-2 In order to make it easier to enter the work plane, display the chair in isometric view.

-Click Rear Left Isometric View and then Zoom All.
+- ⇒ The 3 3D Modeling module is still open. - ⇒ 3 Viewports are open. - 1 Click in the viewport displaying the chair in plan. - 2 To enter the work plane, display the chair in isometric view.
+Click Rear, Left Isometric View.

 The result should look like this:

-3 On the View menu, point to Toolbars and click Special.
+- 3 Open the View menu, point to Toolbars and click Special. - 4 Click Work Plane on the Special toolbar.

-- 4 Click Work Plane (Special toolbar). - 5 To define the origin of the work plane, click the bottom left corner of the back of the chair (see below).
+5 To define the origin of the work plane, click the bottom left corner in the back of the chair (see below).